aimeele97/aimee-s-portfolio/src/docs/projects/project1.md

-# Cyclistic Case Study: Analysing Customer Behaviours to Recommend Marketing Strategies for Converting Casual Members into Annual Members
+# Cyclistic Case Study

+Analysing Customer Behaviours to Recommend Marketing Strategies for Converting Casual Members into Annual Members

 <!-- ## Table of Contents